How Does it Work?

 - Modifiable screen colors

-- Use of a reader, an amanuensis, or a sign language interpreter
+- Use of a human reader, a scribe/writer, or a sign language interpreter

 - Extended time